What is Blepharitis?

 What are the Causes of Blepharitis?

 We all have some bacteria on our skin called “normal flora”.
 Having an overgrowth of a particular bacteria known as Staphylococcus on your eyelids and at the base of your eyelashes can result in blepharitis.
 Other conditions that can contribute to the development of blepharitis include dandruff, problems with the glands in your eyelids known as meibomian glands, and demodex.
-Blepharitis can result in recurrent infections in your eyelids, i.e. styes (hordeolum), chalazia (pural of chalazion), and cellulitis.
+Blepharitis can result in recurrent infections of the glands in your eyelids known as meibomian glands.
+These infections are known as styes (hordeolum), chalazia (pural of chalazion) and cellulitis.

 What are the Signs of Blepharitis?